Inverse Laplace transform

 where $\mathcal{L}$ denotes the Laplace transform.

-It can be proven that, if a function $F$ has the inverse Laplace transform $f$, then $f$ is uniquely determined (considering functions which differ from each other only on a point set having Lebesgue measure zero as the same).
+It can be proven that, if a function $F$ has the inverse Laplace transform $f$, then $f$ is uniquely determined (considering functions that differ from each other only on a point set having Lebesgue measure zero as the same).
 This result was first proven by Mathias Lerch in 1903 and is known as Lerch's theorem.

 The Laplace transform and the inverse Laplace transform together have a number of properties that make them useful for analysing linear dynamical systems.

-Mellin's inverse formula
+Bromwich's inverse formula

-An integral formula for the inverse Laplace transform, called the Mellin's inverse formula, the Bromwich integral, or the Fourier–Mellin integral, is given by the line integral:
+There is an integral formula for the inverse Laplace transform, called the Bromwich's inversion formula and is given by the line integral: